Table of contents

 What happens when the ECB raises interest rates?

 When the European Central Bank raises interest rates (rate hike), borrowing becomes more expensive for consumers and businesses.
-This can reduce spending and slow economic growth, while also strengthening the euro.
+This can reduce spending and slow economic growth, while also strengthening EUR.

 Higher rates can help to control inflation, they can also weaken the housing market, lower stock prices, and increase government debt costs.